alejandrosgz/HydRoVars/README.md

-# Soft data collection for realistic hydrological modelling
+# HYDROVARS: Soft data collection for realistic hydrological modelling

 This is the accompanying code repository for the manuscript *"Soft data collection for realistic hydrological modelling: a reproducible methodology developed in R for estimating the runoff coefficient and the baseflow index."*.
 The repository contains the data and code which were used to perform the soft-data collection methodology presented in the manuscript.
 Feel free to use the methodology or any parts of the code, but please make sure to cite our work (see [License](#license) and [Citation](#citation)).